davorg/dmp/chapters/chapter12.md

 have been mentioned at some point in the book, but I thought it would be useful to gather them together in one place.

-*  *The Perl Home Page*—Definitive source for all things Perl: www.perl.com
+*  [The Perl Home Page](http://www.perl.com)—Definitive source for all things Perl: www.perl.com

 *  *comp.lang.perl.misc*—The most active Perl newsgroup.

-*  **perldoc perl** *(and others)*—The best Perl documentation installed right on your computer.
+*  [perldoc perl](https://perldoc.perl.org) *(and others)*—The best Perl documentation installed right on your computer.

-*  *Programming Perl* (O’Reilly), Larry Wall, Tom Christiansen, and Jon Orwant—The essential Perl book.
+*  [Programming Perl](https://learning.oreilly.com/library/view/programming-perl-3rd/0596000278/) (O’Reilly), Larry Wall, Tom Christiansen, and Jon Orwant—The essential Perl book.
 Make sure you get the 3rd edition.

-*  *The Perl Cookbook* (O’Reilly), Tom Christiansen and Nathan Torkington— The essential Perl book (volume 2).
+*  [The Perl Cookbook](https://learning.oreilly.com/library/view/perl-cookbook-2nd/0596003137/) (O’Reilly), Tom Christiansen and Nathan Torkington— The essential Perl book (volume 2).

-*  *Mastering Regular Expressions* (O’Reilly), Jeffrey Friedl—Everything you ever wanted to know about regexes.
+*  [Mastering Regular Expressions](https://learning.oreilly.com/library/view/mastering-regular-expressions/0596528124/) (O’Reilly), Jeffrey Friedl—Everything you ever wanted to know about regexes.

-*  *Object Oriented Perl* (Manning), Damian Conway—Everything you ever wanted to know about programming with objects in Perl.
+*  [Object Oriented Perl](https://www.manning.com/books/object-oriented-perl) (Manning), Damian Conway—Everything you ever wanted to know about programming with objects in Perl.

-*  *The Perl Journal*—The only Perl magazine.
+*  [The Perl Journal](https://www.foo.be/docs/tpj/)—The only Perl magazine.

-*  *The Perl Mongers*—Friendly Perl people in your town. www.pm.org.
+*  [The Perl Mongers](http://www.pm.org)—Friendly Perl people in your town. www.pm.org.

-*  *Perl Monks*—A web site where Perl programmers help each other with Perl problems. http://www.perlmonks.org.
+*  [Perl Monks](https://www.perlmonks.org)—A web site where Perl programmers help each other with Perl problems. http://www.perlmonks.org.